What Is A Slap Shot In Hockey?

 In hockey, a slap shot is a type of shooting technique that is used to produce a fast and powerful shot.
-It is considered to be one of the most difficult shots to master and also one of the most difficult for goalies to save.
-Slap shots are the most powerful shot in the sport, however it does sacrifice a bit of accuracy and takes a bit longer to execute in comparison to other shooting techniques.
+It is considered one of the most difficult shots to master and one of the most difficult for goalies to save.
+Slap shots are the most powerful shot in the sport.
+However, it sacrifices a bit of accuracy and takes a bit longer to execute compared to other shooting techniques.

-Bernard Geoffrion is credited with popularizing the slap shot and perfecting its technique in the early 1990s.
+Bernard Geoffrion is credited with popularizing the slap shot and perfecting its technique in the 1950s.
 It has been used consistently in professional hockey ever since.
-However, new trends have shown a reduction in slap shot usage.
+Although new trends have shown a reduction in slap shot usage, they are still common and used by almost every NHL player.
 Due to hockey’s quick-paced nature, many players are now utilizing wrist shots more often for a quicker shooting time.

-The slap shot has 4 phases, the backswing, downswing, striking the puck, and the followthrough.
-It works by the player winding their stick up to about shoulder height, then swinging the stick so it “slaps” the ice and bends backwards to build up power.
-Next, the player will continue their swing so the stick snaps back and hits the puck, shooting it at high speeds.
+The slap shot has four phases: the backswing, downswing, striking the puck, and the followthrough.
+It works by the player winding their stick up to about shoulder height, then swinging the stick so it “slaps” the ice and bends backward to build up power.
+Next, the player will continue their swing so the stick snaps and hits the puck, shooting it at high speeds.
 Finally, the player will follow through on their shot so that their stick is pointing towards the goal.

-A slap shot in hockey is a type of shot used to create the maximum power and speed on a shot.
+A slap shot in hockey is a type of shot used to create the maximum power and speed.
 It is known as the hardest shot in hockey.
-Slap shots use built up power from bending the hockey stick backwards on the ice and releasing the power onto the puck, resulting in shot speeds upwards of 100 miles per hour.
+Slap shots use built-up power from bending the hockey stick backward on the ice and releasing the power onto the puck, resulting in shot speeds upwards of 100 miles per hour.

-Currently, the world's fastest slap shot was clocked at 109.2 miles per hour.
-The record is held by Martin Frk, an NHL right wing for the Los Angeles Kings.
+The world's fastest slap shot was clocked at 109.2 miles per hour.
+The record is held by Martin Frk, an NHL right wing for the Ontario Reign.
 The previous record was recently broken at the 2020 AHL All-Star Weekend in Ontario, California, making Frk the current record holder.
-There are rumors of international players hitting slap shots of up to 114 miles per hour, however, there are no official records of shots at these speeds so they are not recognized by the NHL.
+There are rumors of international players hitting slap shots of up to 114 miles per hour, but there are no official records of shots at these speeds, so they are not recognized by the NHL.